flatironinstitute/sciware/20_Documentation/main.md

     `vector<T>` and there's no `Object` like in Java
 	- the **concept** (usage of `T`) requires `T` to support `T()` and `operator+=<T>`.
-* If you chose to answer in a language like R, Python, or Julia,
+* What about R, Python, or Julia?
-    - how did you document types?
+    - how did you document argument and return types?
     - what types of objects can be passed in?  what shapes? (e.g., matrix, 3D array, list, etc)
     - did you consider non-numeric inputs?